Stein Latent Optimization for Generative Adversarial Networks: Conclusion

 \section{Conclusion}

-We propose a method, SLOGAN, to cluster the latent space of GANs from the data with imbalanced attributes which is an omnipresent problem in real-world data.
-We derive gradient identities for the parameters of the latent distribution to enable the implicit reparameterization trick.
-We then propose a GAN framework and a contrastive loss.
-Through experiments, we corroborate that SLOGAN learns distinct attributes in a continuous latent space, and performs conditional generation from the learned attributes.
+We have proposed a method called SLOGAN to generate data conditioned on learned attributes on real-world datasets with balanced or imbalanced attributes.
+We derive implicit reparameterization for the parameters of the latent distribution.
+We then proposed a GAN framework and unsupervised conditional contrastive loss (U2C loss).
+We verified that SLOGAN achieved state-of-the-art unsupervised conditional generation performance.
 In addition, a small amount of probe data helps SLOGAN control attributes.
-For future work, we consider a principled way to learn the number and hierarchy of attributes in real-world data.
-In addition, improving the sample quality of the minority clusters is an important avenue for future work on unsupervised conditional GANs.
+In future work, we will consider a principled method to learn the number and hierarchy of attributes in real-world data.
+In addition, improving the quality of samples with minority attributes is an important avenue for future research on unsupervised conditional GANs.